Government Social Benefits

 This ensures that resources are directed to those who need them most.

-How does the government help low-income people?
+How does the government help the low-income population?

 Government benefits are an essential source of support for low-income individuals and families.